Key Points

 Flue Pipe

-The flue pipe directs exhaust gases to release outdoors, thus ensuring your indoor air is clean and safe to breathe.
-Corrosion on the metal flue pipe can result in hazardous gas leaks.
+The flue pipe directs exhaust gases to release outside of your home to guarantee your indoor air is clean and safe to breathe.
+Corrosion on the metal flue pipe can result in hazardous gas leaks within the home.
 During maintenance, it's vital to check the flue pipe for signs of potential leaks.
-The professional will keep an eye out for possible corrosion.
+The furnace maintenance professional will keep an eye out for possible corrosion.

 Fan and Blower

 The fan or blower on your furnace moves hot air where it's needed.
-The low-power motor that runs the fan can malfunction, connecting belts can slip or built-up dirt can reduce efficiency.
+The low-power motor that operates the fan can run into issues, causing system malfunctions, connecting belts to slip out of place, or dirt build-up, reducing the unit's efficiency.
 It's crucial to have your furnace's fan and fan motor serviced during the routine check.

 Combustion Air

-Combustion air, as you might assume, is the air supply for combustion.
+Combustion air is the air supply that is used in the combustion process.
 The furnace needs a steady air supply to function.
 Any blockages in the intake vents or pipes can cause the furnace to stop working.
 These areas need regular cleaning and unclogging to ensure efficiency.

 Air Filter

-Filter blockages force your furnace to work a lot harder and decrease its lifespan.
-You'll need to clean or replace your filters about once every three months.
-A clean filter makes for an efficient system, conserving energy and saving money.
-One filter cleaning during an annual checkup is often insufficient — you can replace the air filter yourself, or schedule professional filter checks for each season.
+Filter blockages decrease the furnace’s lifespan, forcing it to work a lot harder than is normally necessary.
+You'll need to clean or replace your filters about once every one to three months.
+A clean filter makes for an efficient system, conserving energy and saving you money.
+One filter cleaning during an annual checkup is often insufficient — luckily, you can replace the air filter yourself, or schedule professional filter checks for each season.

 Bearings and Motors

 Motors and bearings are central to any mechanical system.
-Bearings reduce friction and motors power essential elements, such as the fan.
-Your technician will ensure all furnace components are ready to work.
+Bearings reduce friction during operation while motors power essential elements like the fan.
+Your technician will ensure all furnace components are ready to perform their respective tasks.
 They might apply lubricating oil to smooth its operation and check that all connecting belts are securely in place.

 Electrical Connections